bradgrantham/apple2e/README.md

 Thanks to [Lawrence Kesteloot](http://github.com/lkesteloot) for the original keyboard code, and [Bart Grantham](http://github.com/bartgrantham) for extracting all our old floppy disk images!

 Thanks to Mike Chambers (miker00lz@gmail.com) for his 6502 CPU emulator, which I used as a reference when mine hung on "PRINT 5".

+Thanks to JLH, from whom I have copied the floppy nybblization code.
+His Apple 2 emulator, released under the GPL, is at [http://shamusworld.gotdns.org/apple2/](http://shamusworld.gotdns.org/apple2/).

 Requirements for building: